Doctor's Degree in Engineering (Beijing Jiaotong University)

 Dr Xiaomeng Li is currently a Research Fellow at the Centre for Accident Research and Road Safety – Queensland (CARRS-Q), QUT.
 She was awarded a PhD degree in January, 2017 from Beijing Jiaotong University.
-Her major was Traffic and Transportation Planning and Management and her research interests mainly include road traffic safety, driving performance, ITS and traffic engineering.
-Dr Xiaomeng Li used driving simulators to investigate the effects of several typical adverse factors on drivers’ driving performance, such as fog weather, limited sight distance and driver distraction.
-She has conducted a series of driving simulation experiments and gained lots of experience in driving scenario design, driving behavior data, EEG data and eye-movement data collection and analyses.
+Her discipline was Traffic and Transportation Planning and Management.
+Her research interests include road traffic safety, driving performance, ITS and traffic engineering.
+Dr Xiaomeng Li uses driving simulators to investigate the effects of several typical adverse factors on driver performance, such as foggy conditions, limited sight distance and distraction.
+She has extensive experience in driving scenario design, and the collection and analyses of data relating to the behavior, EEG and eye-movement of drivers.
+Her recent research involves evaluating drivers’ take-over performance in automated vehicles (AVs) and road users’ acceptance of AVs.

 - Engaging augmented reality on 3D Head-Up Displays to Reduce Risky Driving